sparkflows/sparkflows-docs/docs/user-guide/workflows/creating-workflows.rst

 Define New Workflows
 ===============

-Click on 'Create New Workflow' for creating a New Workflow, it have two engine scala & pyspark, As per as requirments we can select them.
+Click on 'Create New Workflow' for creating a New Workflow, It has two engines-  scala & pyspark.
+As per requirment we can select them.
 It will open the Workflow Editor where Nodes can be created and connected.

 - Scala